rightjs/rightjs-docs/docs/en/docs/fx/fx.md

     render(Float position) -> void

 Abstract protected method where the actual effect rendering is supposed to happen.
-During the effect run it receives float numbers from 0 to 1 which represent the position of the effect from the beginning to the end.
+During the effect run it receives float numbers from `0` to `1` that represent the position of the effect from the beginning to the end.